workkkfor2012/gemini-coder/packages/website/docs/intro.md

 #### 🛠️ Apply Chat Response

 Automatically integrate copied chat response with the codebase.
-To correctly detect target files, the tool expects code blocks to have file paths in first-line comments.
+To correctly detect target files, the tool expects code blocks to have file paths in a first-line comments.
 The tool makes concurrent API calls for each modified file when code blocks have truncation comments, e.g. "// ...", otherwise files are replaced in place.

 #### 🛠️ Commit messages

-Generate meaningful commit messages based on fully attached affected files and diffs of changes.
+Generate meaningful commit messages based on contents of affected files and diffs of changes.

 ## Quick start for chat